corticon/Docker/README.md

 What is Progress Corticon?
 ===================
 Progress Corticon is a high-powered business rules engine without limits.
-It expands automated business rules capabilities and delivers a quicker, easier and more cost-effective decision automation solution -unencumbered by technology and business constraints.
+It expands automated business rules capabilities and delivers a quicker, easier and more cost-effective decision automation solution - unencumbered by technology and business constraints.
 For more information, please see [Progress Corticon](https://www.progress.com/corticon)

 How to use this image
 ===================